 Nephrotic syndrome causes large amounts of protein to leak from blood into the urine (see Nephrotic Syndrome).
 This leakage can be caused by damage to the glomeruli by inflammatory or noninflammatory processes.
 In inflammatory processes, red blood cells appear in the urine.
 Nephrotic syndrome caused by inflammation, therefore, has characteristics similar to those of glomerulonephritis.
 With noninflammatory processes, no red blood cells appear in the urine.
 Some forms of nephrotic syndrome can be severe.
 The glomeruli become scarred, and kidney failure (loss of most kidney function) develops.
 In less severe forms of nephrotic syndrome, kidney function decreases very little.

 Tubulointerstitial nephritis often is caused by a toxic or allergic reaction to a drug.
 White blood cells or scar tissue appears in the affected kidney.
-Infection of the kidneys (pyelonephritis—see Kidney Infection (Pyelonephritis)) can also cause tubulointerstitial nephritis.
+Infection of the kidneys (pyelonephritis—see page Kidney Infection) can also cause tubulointerstitial nephritis.
 When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to perform their normal functions, such as concentrating urine, eliminating (excreting) waste products from the body, or balancing the excretion of acid, sodium, and other electrolytes, such as potassium.
 If the damage is severe and affects both kidneys, the result is kidney failure.